johanpiquet/jopi/templates/react-ssr-router/README.md

-A minimal project for Jopi Rewrite with React, using automatic routes.
+A project for Jopi Rewrite with React, using automatic routes.

 **Include**
 * JWT Authentification